 Read full bio

-An author of more than 400 original articles and reviews, and 20 books, Dr. Rosenbaum led longitudinal studies of children at risk for anxiety disorders and depression, which examined behavioral differences, risk factors, longitudinal outcomes, treatment, genetics and brain structure and function of children of parents with mood and anxiety disorders.
-He is currently building the Center for the Neuroscience of Psychedelics to use the knowledge of how psychedelics promote neuroplasticity to unlock the capacity for change and increase the efficacy of our current treatments with the aim to make the term “treatment resistant” obsolete.
-Dr. Rosenbaum is a co-founder of Psy Therapeutics to advance the discovery of novel drugs and diagnostics for psychiatric disorders.
+He’s co-authored more than 400 original articles and reviews and edited 20 books.
+He led longitudinal studies of children at risk for anxiety disorders and depression, which examined behavioral differences, risk factors, longitudinal outcomes, treatment, genetics and brain structure and function of children of parents with mood and anxiety disorders.

-Dr. Rosenbaum received his undergraduate degree from Yale College and his medical degree from Yale School of Medicine.
-He completed his residency and fellowship in psychiatry at Mass General.
+Dr. Rosenbaum received his undergraduate degree from Yale College in 1969 and his medical degree from Yale School of Medicine in 1973.
+He completed his residency and fellowship in Psychiatry at Massachusetts General Hospital, Harvard Medical School.

 Sharmin Ghaznavi, MD, PhD